MatanBarhoum/Front-End-Projects/Shutdown Computers System/README.md

 This project is not completed and will be further developed and upgraded as my company needed.
 These upgrades will be updated here as well. <br>
 WebApplication is 1GB size, and has many files.
 Send me an email to "MatanBarhoum@outlook.com" for the Full Web Applicatino and you will get it. <br>

+I choosed to work with PS1 (powershell scripts) at the client side because I wanted to maintain the client side editable by others at my company who does not know c# and can't maintain this.
 <h1>How does it work?</h1>
 <h2>Here some demos:</h2>